AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/c-html5-aem-smartcropvideo-viewer-customizingviewer/r-html5-aem-smartcropvideo-customize-embedshare.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-aem-asset-viewers/c-html5-aem-smartcropvideo/r-html5-aem-smartcropvideo-viewer-localization.md#concept-1d5ca2d8480f4064a51eddba13940aad) for more information.

-Example - to set up a embed share button that is 28 x 28 pixels, and displays a different image for each of the four different button states:
+Example - To set up an Embed Share button that is 28 x 28 pixels, and displays a different image for each of the four different button states:

 ```
 .s7smartcropvideoviewer .s7embedshare {